Recommended baseline

 Access paths

-Use the Firefly app plans when the buyer needs Adobe-native image, design, video, audio, or vector generation through the web, mobile, desktop, or Creative Cloud workflow.
+Use the Firefly app plans when the buyer needs Adobe-native web, mobile, desktop, or Creative Cloud creator access with included generative credits.

-Best for: Creators comparing Free, Standard, Pro, Pro Plus, and Premium by credit budget.
+Best for: Creators comparing Free, Standard, Pro, Pro Plus, and Premium by access, credit budget, and video fit.

-Boundary: This route covers app subscription credits and does not price Firefly Services API usage.
+Boundary: This route covers app subscription credits and does not include Firefly Services API billing.

 Best for: Developers and teams budgeting production systems around Firefly generation.